 The Key to Develop a Franchise: A Strong Branding

 There are three main search engines in China.
-Baidu being the biggest and most well-known, is used the most with boasting 70% of market share.
+Baidu is the biggest and most well-known, is used the most boasting 70% of the market share.
 It is also the fifth most visited website in the world in terms of online traffic.
 To gain more traffic and gain, a brand can establish itself on Qihoo 360 and Sogou.
-SEM is another good option to attract traffic to a website, although it require a bigger marketing budget.
-Pay Per Click strategy, is more effective for bigger brands and requires a substantial budget.
+SEM is another good option to attract traffic to a website, although it requires a bigger marketing budget.
+Pay Per Click strategy is more effective for bigger brands and requires a substantial budget.
 SEM is often used by companies looking for extra leads.

 To encourage conversion rate, brands that optimize their websites on Baidu also need to have a mobile site.
-This also generate mobile payments and a easier way for brand to reach conversions.
-Baidu is also enhancing user experience on a mobile phones.
-An optimized website is extremely important for successful SEM strategy, this calls for rich content Mandarin website.
-Having a .cn domain increases the creditability of the website and improve ranking on Chinese web.
-Informative Chinese websites hold excellent reputation in China and help consumers to trust the brand.
+This also generates mobile payments and is an easier way for a brand to reach conversions.
+Baidu is also enhancing the user experience on mobile phones.
+An optimized website is extremely important for a successful SEM strategy, this calls for rich content Mandarin website.
+Having a .cn domain increases the creditability of the website and improves ranking on the Chinese web.
+Informative Chinese websites hold an excellent reputation in China and help consumers to trust the brand.

-Cross boarder market entry in China comes with a whole different set of toolkit where integrated marketing on digital and offline platform is the key.
-Its not easy to grab attention of customers who are spoiled in the digital world, daily bombarded with extensive quality content, used to paying conveniently in cashless environment and follows trustworthy KOL advice.
-Although, connecting seamlessly with Chinese urban netizens need carefully sketched digital marketing strategy to uplift the products and services from the crowed.
-It is true for companies pursuing to enter Chinese market digitally, is also cost effective rather than taking the offline door.
-Specially when the brand is unknown in Chinese environment, since digital is the only platform that can be used to draw attention of Chinese consumers.
+Although, connecting seamlessly with Chinese urban netizens need a carefully sketched digital marketing strategy to uplift the products and services from the crowd.
+It is true for companies pursuing to enter the Chinese market digitally, are also cost-effective rather than taking the offline door.
+Especially when the brand is unknown in the Chinese environment since digital is the only platform that can be used to draw the attention of Chinese consumers.

-Digital strategy for China is completely different than the rest of the world.
-It is extremely important to learn the taste preferences, values and traditions of Chinese consumers before offering them a product.
-Since offering them something that they cannot relate with is useless as the product will never be able to get their information.
+The digital strategy for China is completely different than the rest of the world.
+It is extremely important to learn the taste preferences, values, and traditions of Chinese consumers before offering them a product.
+Since offering them something that they cannot relate to is useless as the product will never be able to get their information.

-The Roastery incorporates first-ever in-store augmented reality experience, built in partnership with Chinese tech giant Alibaba.
+The Roastery incorporates the first-ever in-store augmented reality experience, built in partnership with Chinese tech giant Alibaba.

-Starbucks realizing the power of digital eco-system in China previously partnered with one more digital Chinese tech giant, Tencent, for social gifting integration on WeChat.
+Starbucks realizing the power of the digital ecosystem in China previously partnered with one more digital Chinese tech giant, Tencent, for social gifting integration on WeChat.

 In China Starbucks witnesses the fastest-growing market with more than 3,000 stores across 136 cities, and 600 alone in Shanghai.
 The company opened one store every 15 hours in China, where there are nearly 700 million smartphone users.

-Fatima RIZVI: an international Marketer that spend several years in China.
-Fatima has a great understanding of Marketer Problems in China, and Deep understanding of the Chinese Food market.
+Fatima RIZVI: an international Marketer that spends several years in China.
+Fatima has a great understanding of Marketer Problems in China, and a deep understanding of the Chinese Food market.

-Olivier VEROT: founder of GMA, Olivier is a “pragmatic” Marketer that prioritize Results.
-After spending 11 years in China, he has a good expertise about Chinese Marketing.
+Olivier VEROT: founder of GMA, Olivier is a “pragmatic” Marketer that prioritizes Results.
+After spending 11 years in China, he has good expertise in Chinese Marketing.

 GMA a Marketing Agency Specialized in Food & Beverage Market in China

-Food Expertise: we have an expertise to Market Food & beverage in China, know best Channels, best influencers and understand the communication among Chinese Middle Class.
+Food Expertise: we have expertise in Market Food & beverage in China, know the best Channels, and best influencers, and understand the communication among the Chinese Middle Class.

 Digital Attitude: as a pure Digital Player, we perform with Digital Marketing Campaign and have the Digital Philosophy to Do, learn, Adapt and Optimize.
-We believe that perfect Results arrive by analyze and non stop Optimize.
+We believe that perfect Results arrive by analyzing and nonstop Optimize.

-Return on Investment: We know that China is a difficult Market for new Brands and we are obsessed by delivering Results that bring ROI to our clients.
-We provide cost Effective Solution to Maximize Results.
+Return on Investment: We know that China is a difficult market for new Brands and we are obsessed with delivering Results that bring ROI to our clients.
+We provide cost-effective solutions to Maximize Results.
 It is when we make money that our clients make money.

 Partner: we have a partnership approach with our clients.
-We Guide them, give feedback about Campaign, and like to work in smart partnership.
+We Guide them, give feedback about Campaigns, and like to work in smart partnerships.

 If you have a serious project in China and want to develop your Brand, your distribution, your E-Commerce feel be Free to contact us.